cmaxw/devchat-eleventy/src/my-javascript-story/mjs-127-thorsten-lünborg.md

   - Thorsten Lünborg
   - Charles Max Wood
 ---
 In this episode of My JavaScript Story is Charles talks to Thorsten Lünborg.
+Thorsten is a Business Service Manager at MVV Energy Solutions from Frankfurt Germany.
+Charles asks about Thorsten's developer journey in particular how he was introduced to JavaScript.

 **Host:** Charles Max Wood